mgufrone/cpanel-php/README.md

 #### Feedback and contribution

-This package is free and open source, feel free to fork and report some issue to this package. :-)
+This package is free and open source, feel free to fork and report some issue to this package. :-).
+Have fun